 Let’s talk about PicMonkey’s image storage platform, Hub.
 It’s a nifty feature that lets you edit your images after you’ve saved them—and it’s included with your PicMonkey subscription!
 Hub also lets you keep all your photos in one convenient location, so it’s easy to pull them up when you want to edit them.
 No more emailing (*shudder*) your mobile pictures to your computer in order to work on them in PicMonkey.com.
 With Hub, they’re literally one click away!

 Using Hub with PicMonkey.com

 “This Hub-majig sounds cool,” we hear you saying.
 “But how would I use it?”

 Let’s say you’re in the middle of a really intense design sesh, when you look at the time and realize that you’re about to be late to your championship adult kickball game.
 The team needs you!
-But you’re not done editing your pic and you’re not totally sure that the text is the right font.
+But you’re not done with your design and you’re not totally sure that the text is the right font.
 Normally, you’d either save the picture how it is, or you wouldn’t save and hope that when you come back to it later, you won’t have to start again from scratch.

 But when you add your image to Hub, you can go to the game and win with the blazing focus of a thousand suns, since you won’t need to worry about the precarious fate of your project.
-Simply click Add to Hub in the top toolbar, title that sucker, then click Add.
+Simply click Save in the top toolbar, title that sucker, then click the Save button underneath your title.

 Boom!
 You’ve saved an image to Hub.

 When you want to edit again, hover over Edit, Touch Up, or Collage on the homepage and then select Hub from among the storage options.
-Find the image you want in Hub and then re-open it by clicking it and then clicking Open.
+Find the image you want in Hub and then re-open it by clicking it and then clicking Edit.